yellowmessenger/documentation/docs/cookbooks/voice-as-channel/OBcampaign/setupOBC.md

 2. Enter the details.
     - **Enable answering machine detection (AMD)** : You have the option to enable AMD, which helps determine if a voice call made by the bot is answered by a human or a machine (such as a voicemail system).
     - **Bot flow**: From the dropdown menu, select the desired flow that should be triggered when the campaign call is made to customers.
-All available flows in Studio are listed here.
+All available flows in Automation are listed here.
     - **From**: Choose the IVR number(s) from which the voice call should be made.
 If multiple IVRs are added, the calls will be made randomly from any of those numbers.
     - **To**: Select the variable that contains the user identifier.
 Click [here](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data/userid-flow) for steps on setting up user identification.
     - **Call trigger time**: Set the business hours in the **Settings** and configure the flow to be triggered only during those designated business hours.